uchicago-dsi/compostable-disintegration-analysis/README.md

 Any update to the ```main``` branch of this repo will update the production deployment of the dashboard.

 ### Updating the Dashboard Data
-If you rerun the pipeline, you need to update data files in both Google Cloud Storage and the files packaged with the Vercel deployment from GitHub.
+If you rerun the pipeline, you need to update data files in Google Cloud Storage.

 #### Google Cloud Storage
 The dashboard pulls data from Google Cloud Storage via an API.
 Upload the following files to the root of the ```cftp_data``` storage bucket in the ```compostable``` project in the DSI account: